tsloughter/grafana-operator/README.md

 Currently it simply watches for new `ConfigMaps` and if they define the annotation `grafana.net/dashboards` as `"true"` it will `POST` each dashboard from the `ConfigMap` to Grafana.

+Additionally, if the `ConfigMaps` define the annotation `grafana.net/datasource` as `"true"` it will `POST` each daatsource from the `ConfigMap` to Grafana.
+This requires Grafana 5.x.

 ## Usage
 ```
 --run-outside-cluster # Uses ~/.kube/config rather than in cluster configuration